Gjelina's Spicy Sweet Pickles

 • 2 tablespoons + 1 1/2 teaspoons (32 grams) sugar.
 Note: As mentioned under "Original vs. Adapted", I use a pinch more (35 grams) when adding fresh hot peppers.

-• 1 tablespoon flake-style salt
+• 1 tablespoon (10 grams) flaky sea salt

 • 1/4 teaspoon crushed pepper flakes Note: I reduce this back down to original recipe's 1/8 teaspoon when adding hot peppers